autonome/vimkeybindings/README.md

 * l : scroll right
 * gg : go to the top of the page
 * G (shift-g) : go to the bottom of the page
+* gt : go to the next tab
+* gT : go to the previous tab
+* {n}gt : go to the nth tab
+* G (shift-g) : go to the bottom of the page

+Commands can be repeated as in vim.
+Example: 50j will scroll down 50 lines.

 ## Credits